This post may contain affiliate links. Read our disclosure policy here.

 Although there are many more expensive ways to prepare for a power outage, from getting a generator to going off the grid entirely, here are a few things that anyone can do, even on a small budget, to be prepared for a power outage.

 1. Have a family plan.

-If an outage was to occur while family members are out and about and you are unable to reach each other, make sure each family member knows where they need to go and who they need to try to be in contact with.
+If an outage was to occur while household members are out and about and you are unable to reach each other, make sure each family member knows where they need to go and who they need to try to be in contact with.

 2. Keep your freezers full.

 I always worry about my food thawing during a power outage and if your power is out for many days this is going to be a major concern.
-However, for most smaller outages, as long as you have your freezers full of food and you keep the door closed, you should be able to keep the food chilled until the power is restored.
+However, for most smaller outages, as long as you have a full freezer and you keep the freezer doors closed, you should be able to keep the food chilled until the power is restored.
 I

 3. Get some solar lights.

 Candles only give out so much light and I prefer to not have them around my little ones.
 Instead, we’ve found that the best light for power outage is solar.
 We have a few of these inexpensive solar lanterns.
 The bonus with these is that they stay charged for a very long time so you can charge them on a sunny day, store them until you need them, and they will be nice and bright!

 Although these cost a little bit more on Amazon they can be very useful if you need to keep in touch with someone, need to call the power company, or just need to check the weather or other media on your phone during an outage.